explore-meps/meps-wiki/setup/local_db.md

 Populate the database with the following command.
 This command will unpack the zipped data files, process the contents and populate the database with the data.
 When doing all years and all data types these can take several hours.
 Years and data types can be specified decrease this processing time.
+Ensure that these arguments are consistent with the ones use with the "scrap_meps" command.

     Example: All years, all data types
     ```shell